 The school adheres to the Birmingham Safeguarding Children Board procedures.

-- June Taylor
+- June Taylor (Pastoral Care Lead and Deputy DSL)

-If a member of staff is concerned about a child's welfare the DSP will keep a record of the concern and may liaise with Social Care Services if necessary.
+If a member of staff is concerned about a child's welfare the DSL will keep a record of the concern and may liaise with Social Care Services if necessary.
 Parents would normally be informed of a referral taking place, however in certain circumstances there may be a need to contact other agencies without notifying parents first.

 See our Child protection/Safeguarding policy for further information.

 We use the curriculum in school to raise children's awareness of safety so that they understand how to stay safe and what to do if they feel unsafe.

 Bullying of any kind is unacceptable in our school.
 We strive to maintain our non-bullying ethos in which relationships are based on mutual respect, trust, caring and consideration for others.
 If bullying does occur, all pupils should feel empowered to tell someone and feel secure in the knowledge that incidents will be dealt with promptly and effectively.